Purdue-CSUSB/CS-190-F2016/labs/lab6/README.md

 ## Step 0: The project

-The project we will be working with is actually an open source project that I wrote when I was a freshman and then revamped on Github last Summer/Fall.
+The project we will be working with is actually an open source project that I wrote when I was a freshman and then revamped on GitHub last Summer/Fall.
 It's a web hosted snake game.
 If you've ever played snake on an old Nokia phone, this will be very familiar to you.

 To run the game, navigate into the `snake/play` directory and run the command: